Where are your stores located?

 Isn't Dirt Cheap just Treasure Hunt leftovers?

 No. In October 1997, we realized our Treasure Hunt warehouse shelves had become quite full of excess inventory.
 In order to clean out our warehouse and make room for new merchandise, we decided to set up a sale in our Lumberton, Mississippi warehouse.
 At the sale, all merchandise was sold at “dirt cheap” prices until gone, and the Dirt Cheap concept was born.
 As business progressed, the amount of inventory only grew, establishing a need for more than just a warehouse sale.
-The first Dirt Cheap store opened in 1998, in Petal, Mississippi, and has since grown into 53 stores and counting.
+The second Dirt Cheap store opened in 1998, in Petal, Mississippi, and has since grown into over 100 stores and counting.
 Today, Dirt Cheap is a standalone company purchasing its own merchandise and exhibiting its own unique selling strategies.
-With 53 stores, we now have an independent supply of merchandise in customer returns, liquidations, overstocks, closeouts, out of season goods and bankruptcies.
+With over 100 stores, we now have an independent supply of merchandise in customer returns, liquidations, overstocks, closeouts, out of season goods and bankruptcies.

 Is all of the merchandise in Dirt Cheap damaged?

 No. Some items may be damaged while others are in perfect condition.

 Our merchandise supply is somewhat unpredictable; therefore not all locations will not receive the same assortment of merchandise.
 For this reason, it pays to check out as many of our locations as possible.